php-fig/fig-standards/proposed/http-message.md

     public function getHeader($name);

     /**
-     * Retrieves a comma-concatenated string of the values for a single header.
+     * Retrieves a comma-separated string of the values for a single header.
      *
      * This method returns all of the header values of the given
      * case-insensitive header name as a string concatenated together using